How to prepare for a recession

 Recessions are an economic reality.
-They’re also difficult to predict with any precision; they typically start before anyone even knows they’re happening and end before economists have enough data to know they’re done.
+They’re also challenging to predict with any precision.
+They typically start before anyone realises they’re happening and end before economists have enough data to know they’ve finished.

-Although recessions are usually fairly short, the individual impacts of a recession can be much bigger and longer-lasting, causing permanent financial damage to those who may not have the means or financial security to ride out any short-term implications.
+Traditionally, recessions are relatively short-lived.
+But the impacts can be severe and long-lasting, causing permanent financial damage to those who may not have the means or financial security to ride out the short-term challenges.

 What is a recession?

-Looking beyond the dry textbook definition, recessions mean real economic harm.
-Moreover, the end of a recession is marked by a return to economic growth, not the full recovery of the economy to pre-recession levels.
-In other words, people affected by a recession often continue to struggle long after economists have said the recession is over.
+A return to economic growth marks the end of a recession but not a full financial recovery to pre-recession levels.
+In other words, people affected by a recession often continue to struggle long after the economists have said the downturn is over.

-Australia holds the world record for the longest period without a recession – 29 years from June 1991.
-Unfortunately, this run appears likely to soon come to an end as COVID-19 takes a toll on our economy.
+Interestingly, before the pandemic, Australia held the world record for the most prolonged period without a recession – 29 years from June 1991.
+Unfortunately, COVID-19 brought this run to an end.

-This certainly paints a sobering picture of our economy.
-So with Australia on the brink of its first recession in nearly 30 years, how financially prepared are you?
+This certainly paints a sobering picture of our economic future.
+So, with Australia regrouping after its first recession in nearly 30 years, how financially prepared are you?

-When it comes to preparing for unexpected financial events, there are 2 things you can do that will have the biggest impact on your ability to ride it out and emerge unscathed on the other side:
+When it comes to preparing for an unexpected financial downturn, there are two things you can do that will supercharge your ability to ride it out and emerge unscathed on the other side:

 - Pay off high-interest debt and keep other debt to a minimum

-Let’s take a closer look at why these are by far the 2 most important things everyone should do first.
+Let’s take a closer look at why these preparations are so necessary.

 Keep debt to a minimum (and pay off high-interest debt ASAP)

-When debt is damaging – especially during a recession, when your financial resources may be more limited – is when it’s expensive and not beneficial.
-For instance, using credit cards to buy items you don’t have the cash to purchase and not paying them off at the end of the billing period is one of the most financially destructive actions you can take.
+In contrast, debt that does not benefit a financial position can be damaging and costly – especially during a recession when resources may be more limited.
+For instance, using a credit card to buy items when you don’t have the cash available and then not paying off the credit card debt at the end of the billing period is a financially destructive action.

 Here’s an example.
-The average credit card interest rate is around 17%.
-If you charge $1,000 to the average card and only make the minimum payment (typically 2% of the balance or $20 minimum), a handy credit card calculator tells us you’ll end up spending $1,751 over 7.3 years to pay that $1,000 purchase off.
+The average credit card interest rate is around 20%.
+If you charge $1,000 to the average card and only make the minimum payment (typically 2% of the balance or $20 minimum), a handy credit card calculator tells us you’ll end up spending $1,861 over 7.9 years to pay off that $1,000 purchase.

-By paying off high-interest debt and keeping other debt to a minimum, you’ll do yourself and your financial situation 2 big favours:
+By paying off high-interest debt and keeping other debt to a minimum, you’ll do yourself and your financial situation two big favours:

-- You will spend less money to acquire the things you buy (and buy less stuff you don’t need)
+- You will spend less money to acquire things (and buy fewer items you don’t need)

-Once you’ve got your debts under control, another step you may want to take is to reduce your credit limit.
-This can help you to avoid falling back into the same trap, living beyond your means.
+Once the debt is under control, another step you may want to take is to reduce your credit limit.
+This can help you avoid falling into the same trap of living beyond your means.

 Build up an emergency fund

-Now, this is the most obvious step to take, and it’s one that you’ve surely seen in every other financial-preparedness article you’ve read.
-What may not be so clear to you is how much you should have saved.
-There isn’t a single answer to this question that fits everyone, but there are some pretty good basic guidelines to follow.
+Now, this is an obvious step, and it’s one that you’ve likely heard of before.
+What may not be as clear is how much you need to save.
+There isn’t a single answer to this question that suits everyone, but there are some pretty good basic guidelines to follow.

-In general, it’s recommended that you have at least 6 months’ living expenses in savings.
-This means enough money to cover your housing and utilities, basic necessities like food and personal care, and other financial obligations like loan and insurance payments.
-So, take the time to work out just how much it would cost you (and your family) to get by in a typical 6-month period.
+Financial experts recommend setting aside at least six months’ worth of living expenses.
+This means enough money to cover housing and utilities, necessities like food and personal care, and other financial obligations like loans and insurance payments.
+So, take the time to work out just how much it would cost you (and your family) to get by in a typical six-month period.

-The next step is to gradually build up your safety net.
-It may take a year or even longer to save up enough cash to reach the 6-months-in-savings mark.
-That’s ok; just set the goal and put a plan in place to reach it.
-This might involve setting up an automatic transfer to direct money straight to your emergency fund when you receive your wage.
+The next step is to build up your safety net gradually.
+It may take a year or even longer to save enough cash to reach the ‘six months of savings’ mark.
+That’s okay.
+Just set the goal and put a plan in place to reach it.
+This might involve setting up an automatic transfer of money from your wage straight into your emergency fund account.

-Once you get to 6 months, keep saving with a goal of 1 year in savings.
-That’s particularly true if you own a home or have dependents living with you.
-The reality is, in those situations, your financial liabilities are higher, and you want to have the resources at hand to deal with the unexpected.
+Once you get to the six-month target, keep saving with the goal of one year in savings – particularly if you own a home or have dependants living with you.
+Financial liabilities are higher in these situations, and it’s good planning to have the resources at hand to deal with the unexpected.

-An emergency fund is all about providing you with a financial safety net so you don’t have to borrow money if something unexpected happens to you or your family.
-Think things like losing your job, urgent medical bills, or unexpected car repairs.
-You never know when an emergency is going to come, nor how severe it will be, so having some cash set aside can provide some financial peace of mind.
+An emergency fund is about creating a financial safety net so you don’t have to borrow money if something unexpected, such as losing your job, urgent medical bills, or unexpected car repairs.
+You never know when an emergency will happen or how severe it will be, so having some cash set aside can provide financial peace of mind.